GothicKit/dmusic/README.md

 # DirectMusic — A re-implementation.

-This project aims to re-implement Microsoft's long-deprecated DirectMusic API available in early Direct3D and DirectX versions.
+This project aims to be a modern replacement for Microsoft's long-deprecated DirectMusic API available in early Direct3D and DirectX versions.
 It is currently under heavy development at this time and might be unstable for some use-cases.

 Soundtracks tested and verified to work (somewhat) correctly: